Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Tell Your Rheumatologist Provider

 Aspirin can decrease the efficacy of this medication.
 If you are taking prescribed aspirin for a medical condition, please tell your rheumatology provider.
 Lesinurad can make birth control pills less effective.
-H If you start experiencing symptoms of dehydration, changes in urine or flank pain, please tell your doctor.
+If you start experiencing symptoms of dehydration, changes in urine or flank pain, please tell your doctor.
 There is no clear evidence regarding the use of this medication during pregnancy.
 If you are planning on becoming or already are pregnant, please discuss this with your rheumatology provider before starting this medication.

-Updated March 2023 by Bhakti Shah, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2024 by Bhakti Shah, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.

-Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.
+Individuals should consult a qualified health care provider for professional medical advice, diagnosis, and treatment of a medical or health condition.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies